rawilk/laravel-breadcrumbs/docs/usage/defining-breadcrumbs.md

 Breadcrumbs::for('home', fn (Generator $trail) => $trail->push('Home', route('home')));
 ```

-{.tip}
-> In the example above, a [PHP 7.4 arrow function](https://www.php.net/manual/en/functions.arrow.php) is used, but you are free to use regular style closures as well.
+> {note} In the example above, a [PHP 7.4 arrow function](https://www.php.net/manual/en/functions.arrow.php) is used, but you are free to use regular style closures as well.

-{.tip}
-> In the example above, `$trail` is type-hinted to `Rawilk\Breadcrumbs\Support\Generator`, but you are free to use your own generator class if you want (be sure to define it in the config), and you also don't need to type-hint it if you don't want to.
+> {tip} In the example above, `$trail` is type-hinted to `Rawilk\Breadcrumbs\Support\Generator`, but you are free to use your own generator class if you want (be sure to define it in the config), and you also don't need to type-hint it if you don't want to.

 When you call `$trail->push($title, $url)` inside the closure, it adds a breadcrumb link for the page.